shalenMathew/Plus-Bank/README.md

-**Plus Bankiing App is a Ui only project to demonstrate the use of Jetpack Compose.**
+**Plus Bankiing App is a Ui only project to demonstrate the use of Jetpack Compose in android.**

 ***Install the apk from here 👇***